 A figure roughly half of 56 could reasonably be deemed correct in relation to miners from that pit living at Caldervale then.
 In addition to that there were a further 10 men employed at Haughhead colliery - also nearby - north of the railway who lived at Caldervale.
 Its a good bet then that about 35-40 miners lived there in 1910 and this suggests [consider that many of these men would be of the same family, fathers' sons' brothers] a minimum of 20 two-storey houses were situated there.

-One is very tempted to make an evil reply to that, but... yes, it is indeed the battery in its full glory, complete with accommodation camp and and GL (Gun Laying) radar mat - that large, almost circular area towards the north.
+There is the gun battery in its full glory, complete with accommodation camp and and GL (Gun Laying) radar mat - that large, almost circular area towards the north.

 The railway is the best pointer to the true layout, as you no doubt noticed that the modern development of the land has added a road, almost parallel to the original road, that makes the modern aerial view just a bit more difficult to align than it really should be.

 If only there wasn't so much greenery/trees, then there would be some interesting bits to be caught there.